 11.06.2020 For immediate release.
 Originally published in Insights for Professionals.

 “Business continuity plans are not new, and the financial sector is no exception.
-From Black Monday and the sub-prime mortgage crisis in 2008 to the dot com bubble bursting and 9/11, companies, markets and economies have built continuity plans to weather the storm and come out stronger on the other side,”Hannes Helenius, Chairman of the Board at FA Solutions.
+From Black Monday and the sub-prime mortgage crisis in 2008 to the dot com bubble bursting and 9/11, companies, markets and economies have built continuity plans to weather the storm and come out stronger on the other side,”Hannes Helenius, Partner at FA Solutions.

 With the COVID-19 crisis, the problem was that institutions weren’t ready for such a sudden and non-financial crisis, and the move to a remote-based working model meant workflows had to be radically overhauled, creating a ‘new normal’.
 While the financial industry is quite digitally mature compared to other industries that are more dependent on physical deliveries, banking and FinTech take on new services and processes reactively with a backward-looking approach.
 This made the transition to remote-based working challenging, and forced everyone affected to seriously consider making long-term changes that can navigate both financial and non-financial crises.